AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 Aztec Labs will provide a reference implementation of the Aztec Node, which will be used to run the Aztec Network.

-It will have two primary modes of operation:
+It will have 3 primary modes of operation:
 - Proposer/Validator: responsible for proposing new blocks and validating them
 - Prover: responsible for orchestrating the creation of various proofs
+- Full Node: follows along, responsible for propagating transactions and blocks

 The node will have a web interface for monitoring key metrics.